Blog

 (877) 778-0318

 On the other hand, unhealthy lifestyles and poor dietary choices increase the risk of obesity in hemophilia patients.
 The extra pounds you gain from being obese can strain your weight-bearing joints and increase the risks of internal bleeding in vulnerable areas.
-As a result, this also increases your course of treatment.
+As a result, this also accelerates your course of treatment.

 Because of these reasons, maintaining a healthy weight along with a healthy diet is of utmost importance for hemophilia patients.